 How to Change for the Better

-If you want to sell to the largest pool of buyers – the individual buyer – at the highest price, your (the owner’s) job responsibilities MUST be easily transferable.
+As the owner, if you want to sell to the largest pool of buyers at the highest price, your job responsibilities MUST be easily transferable.
 That means that the business must be able to stand alone without the owner.
 To quote Michael Gerber of the E-Myth, “Work on your business, not in it.”
 Revenue must continue to flow after the owner exits the business.
 You wouldn’t expect the business to grind to a halt if the owner takes a vacation, right?
 Just think of a sale as an extended vacation!

 Of course, that’s not to say the new owner will not work hard and serve as an integral part of the business.
 Rather, the owner’s main role should be general management, overseeing long-term strategies and growth objectives, not becoming immersed in the day-to-day technical details of running the business.
 Those duties are best left to employees who will likely stay around after the new ownership takes over.